erlang/otp/system/doc/reference_manual/data_types.md

 - `$`_`char`_
   ASCII value or unicode code-point of the character _`char`_.
 - _`base`_`#`_`value`_
-  Integer with the base _`base`_, that must be an integer in the range 2..36.
+  Integer with the base _`base`_, which must be an integer in the range 2 through 36.

 Leading zeroes are ignored.
-Single underscore `_` can be inserted between digits as a visual separator.
+Single underscore characters (`_`) can be inserted between digits as a visual separator.

 _Examples:_